 We are an independent, non-denominational, co-educational K – 12 school.
-We offer performing arts & elite sports streams with an equal focus on academic rigour.
+We offer performing arts & performance sports streams with an equal focus on academic rigour.

 Our committed Diverse Learning team believes that a culture of inclusion and belonging enriches the educational experience for all.

 Inclusive approaches to teaching and learning are critical for providing access for all students.
 This is regardless of their prior learning experience, gender, ethnicity, socio-cultural background, personal abilities, or other circumstances.

 within the classroom

 in small group settings, and